encore488/BrainBloom/README.md

 It also wouldn't hurt to make it fun to use. 😉

-The Team: Lori Langdon, Will Morgan, Ross Carvalho, Kaanjaree Nune, Vishwa Reddy, Hanane Abkar, Christopher Williams.
+The Team: Hanane Abkar, Ross Carvalho, Vishwa Teja Reddy Dontireddy, Lori Langdon, Will Morgan, Kaanjaree Nune, Christopher Williams.

 The Audience: Anyone who is concerned about Dementia and wants to prevent or mitigate it, whether it be for themselves or for a loved one.